McAfeeNSP/deployment-aws-cft/README.md

 **Support**
 ------------
 This is a community project developed by contributions from the Network Security Platform team, but there is no official McAfee support for this project.
-Incase of any query or issues in deployment please mail vivek_stalin@mcafee.com